Gemological Testing Laboratory

 4 cts. = 3.95 to 4.10

-- No knife-edge girdles or extremely thick girdles on the diamond.
+- No extremely thin or thick girdles on the diamond.

 - No dark centers in the diamond which are the result of light leakage caused by too deep of a pavilion.